Adult Gout Flare Treatment (Acute Gouty Arthritis)

 Fast MD-only gout flare care by secure online video visit, $49 flat-fee, no insurance required.

 A gout flare (acute gouty arthritis) is a sudden, intensely painful attack of joint inflammation caused by monosodium urate crystal deposition.
 Joints such as the big toe, midfoot, ankle, or knee can become red, swollen, and extremely tender.
-Our board-certified MDs use guideline-based evaluation to distinguish gout flares from septic arthritis, trauma, or other causes of joint pain and build an evidence-based treatment plan when telehealth is appropriate.
+Our MDs use guideline-based evaluation to distinguish gout flares from septic arthritis, trauma, or other causes of acute joint pain and build an evidence-based treatment plan when telehealth is appropriate.

 • $49 flat-fee adult visit